openformatproj/augmented-things/augmented-things/om2m/README.md

 **Note**: ```name.ini```, ```db.ini```, ```asn.ini``` and ```adn.ini``` are not included in this repository and must be added manually into the right folders.

 ### Update
-Due to the fact that plugin names contain their revision number, if replacing the whole configuration file doesn't work use the original one instead with only the following modifications
+Due to the fact that plugin names contain their revision number, if replacing the whole configuration files doesn't work use the original ones - the ones produced by Maven - instead with only the following modifications
 ```
 org.eclipse.om2m.dbReset=true
 org.eclipse.om2m.cseBaseName=augmented-things-IN